itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

-### *(1.1) Tests*
+# **1 : US-01 - Create and list reservations (front end)**
-The testing for this one is a bit more frustrating than what we've dealt with before.
+The testing for this project is a bit more frustrating than what we've dealt with before.
 Running `npm run test:1`, firstly, cannot run at the same time as your servers if you ran `npm run start:dev` (they are on the same port...).
 Secondly...I have a hard time getting `npm run test:1` to even work.
 It just crashes, and I'm guessing it's because I haven't done some part of the code yet.
 (However, I have been successful with `npm run test:1:frontend`.)
 Thirdly, even when the tests do run, it's sometimes really difficult to see what the tests even are.

+---

+### *(1.1) Tests*
-You can always look at the test files yourself, but I LOVE having all of the tests in a list for easy reference, so here they are!
+You can always look at the test files yourself, but I LOVE having all of the tests in a list for easy reference, so here they are! (tests checked off are tests that are passing for my current code).

-* Front End:
+Front End:
-  * filling and submitting form creates a new reservation and then displays the dashboard for the reservation date
+- [ ] filling and submitting form creates a new reservation and then displays the dashboard for the reservation date
-  * canceling form returns to previous page
+- [X] canceling form returns to previous page

 ---